gagichce/NicheImage/README.md

 --wallet.name <wallet_name> --wallet.hotkey <wallet_hotkey> \
 --subtensor.network <network> \
 --axon.port <your_public_port> \
---proxy.port <other_public_port> # Optional, pass only if you want allow queries through your validator and get paid
+--proxy.port <other_public_port> # Optional, pass if you want to join the Validator Inference Network to get paid for generating images.
 ```

 **View logs**